IruneAI/Migrating-Non-Native-Cloud-Applications-project-starter-master/README.md

 - High availability with auto-patching
 - Vertical or Horizontal scaling.
 - Supports Windows and Linux platforms
 Even if they have some resource limitations, it is a great resource to be evaluated, specially for focusing in core business needs as well as cost savings.

- Azure Functions has their own benefits:
+ Having used the zure Functions within the selected has their own *benefits*:
  -They provide all the continually updated infrastructure and resources needed to run your applications.
  - Again,you are able to focus on your core business and functionality
  - They provide **serverless** compute for Azure.

+The main *drawbacks* of this architecture is that there is a limitation on scalibility and high performance demanding context.

-Overall, both provides a way to not only carry out a cost saving plan but also to delegate some of the infraestructure management making your solutions easier to deploy and more important to continuously delivery and monitor your (micro) services.
+Overall, both provides us a way to not only carry out a cost saving plan but also to delegate some of the infraestructure management making your solutions easier to deploy and more important to continuously delivery and monitor your (micro) services.